Motivic integration and the birational invariance of BCOV invariants: Introduction

 \subsection{Overview of proof}

 To highlight the key ideas, we only explain the proof of Theorem \ref{thm-main-BirInv} here.
 The proof contains three main ingredients.

-\paragraph{a) \emph{BCOV invariant for pairs}} The BCOV invariant for Calabi--Yau manifolds was extended by Zhang \cite{z2} to all pairs $(X,\gamma)$ with $X$ a compact K{\"a}hler manifold and $\gamma$ a meromorphic canonical form on $X$ such that $\div(\gamma)$ is of simple normal crossing support and without component of multiplicity $-1$.
+\paragraph{a) \emph{BCOV invariant for pairs}} The BCOV invariant for Calabi--Yau manifolds was extended by the second author \cite{z2} to all pairs $(X,\gamma)$ with $X$ a compact K{\"a}hler manifold and $\gamma$ a meromorphic canonical form on $X$ such that $\div(\gamma)$ is of simple normal crossing support and without component of multiplicity $-1$.